 The process for parents of students to receive adequate communication with educators, administrators and the board can be tough to navigate.
 It is my goal to gap that communication bridge and be the voice for all.
 I greatly appreciate your time in getting to know me and my vision for LPS. ~ Jessica Roe

 Each and every student in the Littleton Public School System deserves the highest quality education, whether they are headed to college, to vocational/technical training, or straight into the workforce.
 Our classrooms are filled with students who all have different needs.
 Equal treatment, does not equal success for all.
-By instead focusing on EQUITABLE treatment, we can then consider those individual needs, then find resources, and support, to meet them, that way, all students can thrive in school.
+Jessica believes that by instead focusing on EQUITABLE treatment, we can then consider those individual needs, then find resources, and support, to meet them, that way, all students can thrive in school.

 The Littleton Education Association's (”LEA”) position is, "We believe recruiting, preparing and retaining quality teachers is the central strategy for improving our schools."
-It goes without saying that those same quality teachers should be able to make ends meet and not have to work second and third jobs concurrent to their role in the classroom.
+Jessica believes that it goes without saying that those same quality teachers should be able to make ends meet and not have to work second and third jobs concurrent to their role in the classroom.
+Teachers forced to work additional jobs cannot possibly be as alert and energetic as they need to be in the classroom.
+We need to advocate for the state to find new sources of funding to bring up the median salary in LPS.
 CLICK HERE to learn more about the LEA's vision and mission.

 Our teachers are not psychologists, however they deserve the tools and training to navigate in a world where the mental well-being of our children has become a new reality.
-The board should do everything possible to ensure that all of our mental health outreach conveys to students, parents and educators that there should be no stigma attached with asking for help.
+Jessica believes the board should do everything possible to ensure that all of our mental health outreach conveys to students, parents and educators that there should be no stigma attached with asking for help.

 CLICK HERE to hear from the director of LPS's Social, Emotional and Behavioral Health in a video about the district's need for mental health awareness as a critical part of preparing students for real life after high school.